Google Pagespeed Insights for Publishers - Tips to Improve Website Page Speed

 Optimizing Cache for Core Web Vitals

-Cache strategy should be reviewed for the type of site you have, across cache PI functions such as Cache-control and Last-Modified.
+Review your cache strategy across cache PI functions such as Cache-control and Last-Modified.
 Google developers provide some guidance and a checklist for cache options, as well as configuration options for popular servers.
-You may want to pre-load cache so that the page is already optimized before Googlebot arrives to evaluate performance.

 Help Browsers Allocate Space to Avoid Layout Shift

-• Reserve space for ads, iframes, and dynamic content.
+- Reserve space for ads, i-frames, and dynamic content.
 Use containers to help avoid layout shifts at render time.

 Run Analytics